Mercury13/unicodia/README.md

 ## Data
 Data is as neutral as possible.
 Examples.
 * Number of people speaking Russian.
-Its current status is Lingua franca, so # of L2 speakers is always shaky, especially under current world war.
+Its current status is Lingua franca, so # of L2 speakers is always shaky, especially under the current world war.
 So just # of L1 speakers
 * Number of people speaking Ukrainian.
-Under this war people tend to conceal native Russian, and Ukrainian’s status is Alive, so # of L1 speakers is ⪢ L2 → so total number
+Under this war, people tend to conceal native Russian, and Ukrainian’s status is Alive, so # of L1 speakers is ⪢ L2 → so total number
 * Disputable territory.
 Disputable, who currently controls, and maybe who is disputing

 ## Future functionality